-URBAN TEACHERS STRUCTURE
+URBAN TEACHERS PROGRAM STRUCTURE

-Urban Teachers refers to its first-year participants as “residents” and its second-, third-, and fourth-year participants as “fellows.”
-Urban Teachers refers to the first year of its program as a “residency.”
+Urban Teachers refers to its first-year participants as “Residents” and its second-, third-, and fourth-year participants as “Fellows.”
+Urban Teachers refers to the first year of its program as a “Residency.”
 Please be aware that local school systems and state departments may use alternative terminology when describing program participants, host schools, host teachers, and clinical faculty/coaches.
 Additionally, terminology for teaching credentials/certification may vary by state.

 Program Year Alignment with Participant Status